Find Affordable College Courses

 Check out the health and medical administrative services associate degree programs at these schools if you want to attend one of the most popular in West Virginia.

 Our analysis found West Virginia Junior College - Morgantown to be the most popular school for health and medical administrative services students who want to pursue a associate degree in West Virginia.
-Located in the city of Morgantown, WVJC Morgantown is a private for-profit school with a small student population.
+Located in the small city of Morgantown, WVJC Morgantown is a private for-profit college with a small student population.

 Women make up 97% of the health and medical administrative services majors at the school.